alkesh26/blog/content/posts/leetcode-sum-root-to-leaf-numbers.md

 description: LeetCode - return the total sum of all root-to-leaf numbers using C++, Golang, and JavaScript.
 date: 2023-02-04
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the total sum of all root-to-leaf numbers, c++, golang, javascript"
+categories: "return the total sum of all root-to-leaf numbers, c++, golang, javascript"
 ---

 ## Problem statement